ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 To use the high-level function `run_ss3sim`, the naming of the case files is important.
-All case files are named according to the the type of case (e.g. `E` for estimation, `D` for data, or `F` for fishing mortality), a number representing the case number, and a three letter code representing the species or stock (e.g. `cod`).
+All case files are named according to the the type of case (e.g. `E` for estimation, `D` for data, or `F` for fishing mortality), a number representing the case number, and a three letter code representing the species or stock (e.g. `cod`) (Table 1, Text S1).

 To investigate the effect of research survey effort, we will manipulate the argument `sd_obs_surv`